ibm-cloud-docs/appid/tutorial-cf.md

     </tr>
   </table>

-7. Target the Cloud Foundry organization and space that you want to work in.
+7. Target the Cloud Foundry organization and space that you want to work in and follow the prompts to target an org and space.

   ```
   ibmcloud target --cf